Advertising on Google through their PPC platform can be daunting, time-consuming and expensive. But when it is done correctly can be very rewarding.

 When deciding on how much to invest in your Adwords campaign it is important to remember that the global search network conversion rate is 2.70% and differs from industry to industry.
-For a chart that shows you the average conversion rate for your industry view this info graph by word stream
+For a chart that shows you the average conversion rate for your industry view the below infographic by word stream.

 You can also view the suggested bid or estimated cost per click by going to Google’s “Keyword Planner”.

 Once you have chosen how much you are prepared to invest in you campaign for a month you will need to divide the amount by 30.4 and set that as your daily budget.
 Google will allow up to 20% overspend for the busier days and to make up for the slower days when your daily budget is not completely spent.

 You can read more about this here: http://www.ppchero.com/overspend-and-you-why-your-adwords-spend-goes-over-budget/